 According to NHS England and The Mental Health of Children and Young People report carried out in 2023, a staggering 20.3% of 8 to 16-year-olds had a probable mental disorder.
 This statistic has nearly doubled since 2017 meaning that an incredible 1 in 5 children and young people are suffering with issues such as anxiety, depression, eating disorders, poor sleep, loneliness and bullying.
 Another recent NHS study found that antidepressants prescriptions have risen by a third amongst 13 - 19 year olds since 2020.

-In the three years that Pathways to Resilience has been running, we have seen the phenomenally positive impact the programme has had on those we have worked with.
-Children and adolescents have fed back to us that they have vastly improved sleep, experienced less anger, more tolerance (of siblings in particular!) and an expanded willingness and ability, for those that were struggling, to attend school.
-Pathways to Resilience can have a significant impact on the mental health and well-being of children and adolescents, and so do parents and carers …
+Since 2021 Pathways to Resilience seen the phenomenally positive impact its programmes and workshops has had on those who have attended.
+Children have fed back to us that they have vastly improved sleep, experienced less anger, more tolerance (of siblings in particular!) and an expanded willingness and ability, for those that were struggling, to attend school.
+Pathways to Resilience can have a significant impact on children’s mental health and emotional wellbeing , as well as on parents and carers.

 “Excellent, very beneficial.
 Every child should be able to do this, reduce burden on the NHS budgets and support mental health.”